Creating a Strong Home Security Plan

 All of these techniques are effective, but they aren't always reliable.
 Those retired neighbors may go on vacation.
 Your fellow watch members might get busy inside their own houses and not see someone approaching yours.
 And your barking friend may run off to chase a rabbit.

 What homeowners need is protection that works all day, every day, with no intervention and a high degree of reliability.
 The following are some tips on ways to create a tougher target for aspiring thieves.

 With jobs, family commitments, and so much on the schedule these days, we all spend a good deal of time away from home.
 Criminals know that.
 They may have already been watching your home enough to know your usual schedule, and they will wait for the right opportunity to come by when no one is home.

 Fortunately, there are ways to make sure that you know what's happening at home even when you aren't there.
-A quality security system can be an affordable way to prevent crime, and even to save on your homeowner's insurance.
-As you look at ADT security prices, you'll see a number of options that provide meaningful functionality and have real-world impact on reducing the chances that you'll be a victim of a crime.
+A quality security system can be an affordable way to prevent crime, and even save on your homeowner's insurance.
+As you look at ADT security prices, you'll see several options that provide meaningful functionality and have a real-world impact on reducing the chances that you'll be a victim of a crime.